PlaidCloud/docs/docs/source/plaidcloud/document/managing_accounts.rst

 S3 for off-site storage.

-By using the prefix feature, it's possible to have a single backup account contain the backups from multiple accounts.
+By using the prefix feature, it's possible to have a single backup account contain the backups from multiple other accounts.
 Each account backup set begins its top level folder(s) with a different prefix, making it easy to distinguish the originating location and the restoration process.
 For example, if you have three different Document accounts but want to set their backup destination to the same location, using a prefix would allow